PCA-POSC-Caesar-Association/Public_ISO23726-1/src/docs/index.md

 This document presents a vision for the [OBI ecosystem (3.5.2)](#90902_id-a818dabf-317e-4318-a9b1-31ca624cc493) and a set of principles (Clause 6) to ensure artefacts in the OBI series are compliant with a set of principles.

 ### 4.2 Vocabulary
-This document describes the terms and definitions used in the ISO 23726 standard series.
+Document describing the terms and definitions used in the ISO 23726 standard series.

 ### 4.3 Industrial Data Ontology
-This document describes the Industrial Data Ontology (IDO), an ontology intended for industrial data and information, to build vocabularies and manage asset models which employ reference data libraries and exploit OWL DL.
+This document describes the Industrial Data Ontology (IDO), an upper ontology intended for industrial data and information, to build vocabularies and manage asset models which employ reference data libraries and exploit OWL DL.
 The IDO standard described in ISO 23726-3 provides a foundation for all parts of the ISO 23726 standards.
 The purpose of the IDO standard is to serve the representation and integration of industrial data and industry standards.
 This means, to build vocabularies and asset models, to manage asset models which employ reference data libraries, and to support automated machine reasoning and data quality.
 The IDO standard supports information models used in all life cycle phases of industrial systems, processes and products.

 ### 4.4 Schedule Data Ontology
-The Schedule Data Ontology specifies the vocabulary for schedule data and information.
+The Schedule Data reference ontology specifies the vocabulary for schedule data and information.
 It is intended for industrial schedule data and information.
 The ontology provides definitions for terms related to schedules, schedule activity, work patterns for schedule execution, and the relationships between schedule activities and resources.

 ## 5 OBI ecosystem